 What if I’m right about this vitamin D synthesization issue, why even bother with artificial light?

-This simple hack has known to kill behavioral triggers like plucking, screaming, biting and other negative hormonal activity
+This simple hack has been known to kill behavioral triggers like plucking, screaming, biting, and other negative hormonal activity

 Re: So as your bird grooms under an ultraviolet light source, it’s actually mixing up a healthy batch of vitamin D on its feathers.

-The question here is Dr. Becker’s description of how the vitamin D is transferred from the feathers without touching the skin?
+The question here is Dr. Becker’s description of how vitamin D is transferred from the feathers without touching the skin.

 Please, no really PLEASE can someone answer with precision, “can 700 lumens of artificial light assist with the avian vitamin D/D3 synthesis?